Home

+What's the Gen Z slang for cool?
 What does yeet mean?
 What does it mean when someone says bet?
-What words do Gen Z use for cool?
 And what on earth does iykyk mean?

 If you’re scratching your head at the Gen Z slang that is being thrown around these days, you’re not alone.
 Deciphering Gen Z slang can feel like learning a new language.
 And as if the sheer volume of new slang words was not intimidating enough - they can mean different things in different contexts.
 Use it in the wrong context and you risk embarrassing yourself or even worse - be referred to as cheugy.

 Fear not!
-We’ve compiled an ultimate list of common Gen Z slang words and phrases that you might hear in the office, while grabbing coffee or see floating around on social media.
+We’ve compiled an ultimate list of common Gen Z slang words and phrases.
+This list includes all the new lingo that you might hear in the office, while grabbing coffee or see floating around on social media.
 We’ve even included some slang examples on how to use them so that you can navigate this new slang language with confidence.
 So sit back while we take you through what popular Gen Z slang words are being used today.

 Nothing to do with eating but describes when someone delivers on something in a good way and can be used in a variety of contexts, like referring to someone's performance or fashion style.